Bannon gets 4 months behind bars for defying 1/6 subpoena | Law-Order

 Steve Bannon, a longtime ally of former President Donald Trump, was sentenced Friday to serve four months behind bars after defying a subpoena from the House committee investigating the Jan.
 6 insurrection at the U.S. Capitol.

+“In my view, Mr. Bannon has not taken responsibility for his actions,” Nichols said before he imposed the sentence.
+“Others must be deterred from committing similar crimes.”
 The House panel had sought Bannon's testimony over his involvement in Trump's efforts to overturn the 2020 presidential election.
-Bannon has yet to testify or provide any documents to the committee, prosecutors wrote.
+Bannon has yet to testify or provide any documents to the committee.

 Prosecutors argued Bannon, 68, deserved the longer sentence because he had pursued a “bad faith strategy” and his public statements disparaging the committee itself made it clear he wanted to undermine their effort to get to the bottom of the violent attack and keep anything like it from happening again.